patternspandemic/converser/README.md

    - Press "Add/Set"
    - Choose the 'Punch-Around' script.
 Be sure to place it in Ardour's configured script directory.

 You'll find it useful to create a template session with all these settings in place, along with your specific interface, track, and plugin stack already setup.
+Be sure to adjust the nudge clock to something acceptable for jogging forward / backward.

 ### TouchOSC 1.1.1.136